delucis/v3.chrisswithinbank.net/bio/index.md

 Rebecca Saunders, Steven Kazuo Takasugi, and Jennifer Walshe and work with the musicians of the JACK Quartet, ensemble mosaik, soundinitiative, Talea Ensemble, Trio Atem, and Yarn/Wire, amongst many others.

-In addition to my compositional work, I have worked as a teaching assistant to Profs.
-Claire Chase, Chaya Czernowin, George Lewis, and Hans Tutschku, covering improvised and experimental music, studio composition, and collaborative creative practice.
-I developed [a suite of pedagogical tools][264] for teaching creative audio programming and have worked regularly as a technical assistant to the composer Clara Iannotta.
-Fall 2018 saw the publication of [a special issue of _CR: The New Centennial Review_ on music and critical theory][cr], co-edited with philosopher Irving Goh.

 [u-s]: /2016/01/union-seam/
 [264]: /2016/01/teaching-max-msp/